osCommerce Community Support Forums: how do oscommerce protect its business model and innovation? - osCommerce Community Support Forums

 Incidentally, software patents have never been tested in law.
 There is a strong argument that software is not patentable.
 Red Hat is currently attempting to get the US Supreme Court to reject them (in a case involving business method patents).
 Under current law, the point of getting a software patent is not so much to allow you to sue others to "protect [your] business ideas/processes" but to prevent you from getting sued.

-Always backup before making changes.
+Always back up before making changes.

 It's perfectly legal to sell the osCommerce software.
 It's just that what idiot would pay money for something that is available as a free download.